mitranim/wordplay/readme.md

 koñtinuum (endless stream of 🐴 puns) [🐴] © Y

-liesense (being able to tell when one is lying, i.e. not accepting someone's _liecense_) © LR
+liesense (being able to tell when one is lying, i.e. not accepting someone's _liecense_) © VA

-liecense (permission to lie) © LR
+liecense (permission to lie) © VA

 fartist (produces modern art) © LJ